 In addition to this fine would be applied the victim fine surcharge and court costs in calculating your total payable fine.
 While this is an incredibly minor fine, given the number of Ontario houses that you have to visit in one evening, these offences could quickly add up.

 It appears that the North Pole belongs under the jurisdiction of the Kingdom of Denmark.
 I am unaware of any reciprocal agreement between Canada and the Kingdom of Denmark.
-As such, it is unlikely that a conviction in Ontario would apply against your Denmark driver’s licence should you have one.
+As such, it is unlikely that a conviction in Ontario would apply against your Denmark driver’s license should you have one.

 Fortunately, neither demerit points nor CVOR points are applied upon a conviction.